If you ask me where the heart of a home truly is, my answer will be, without a doubt, the Kitchen.

 GET IN THE GREENS

 No one can deny the calming effects of the greens.
 Plants give a sense of comfort while living up the space of your home.
-Moreover if you have ample of light coming in, plants will guarantee to present you with a breath of fresh air.
+Moreover if you have ample of light coming in, plants will guarantee to present you with that much needed refreshing breath of fresh air.

 I like houseplants that are easy to care and maintain.
 Here are my top four.